Wayback Machine: A tool to capture the evolutionary behaviour of the bug reports and their triage process in open-source software systems: Wayback Machine mechanism

 As recalculating BDG information per event has a high complexity, we only update the information of the affected bugs.
 For instance, if a bug is linked to other bugs and is resolved in this timestamp, we update the depth and degree information of those bugs in the same subgraph.
 Using our Wayback Machine, we may retrieve the BDG information at any given time.
 Algorithm~\ref{alg:Wayback_Machine} shows how the ITS Wayback Machine works.

 We model the actual bug tracking system via a discrete-event system simulation and explore the triage and prioritization decisions in the same environment.
-The timestamps of the bug reports and their dependency information are exactly adopted from the ITS.
-Therefore, the mechanism is more of a past-event regenerator than a simulator.
-The event regenerator, which we call Wayback Machine, is run for all the reports between 2010 and 2020.
+The timestamps of the bug reports and their dependency information are directly adopted from the ITS.
+Therefore, the mechanism is more of a past-event regenerator than a simulator. \textcolor{black}{That is, this tool does not rely on a stochastic process or a fitted statistical distribution to an extracted dataset that would lead to randomly generated events.} The event regenerator, which we call Wayback Machine, is run for all the reports between 2010 and 2020.
 Figure~\ref{fig:simulation_scheme} illustrates a simplified version of the Wayback Machine together with its inputs and outputs.
 We sort the events by their chronological order.
 The events include new bug reports, blocking information of the bugs, assigning information, bug reopenings, bug resolution or closing time, and new comments to the system.
 The event list can be further expanded to include cc'ed people and changes in severity or priority of the bugs.
 Moreover, we separately utilize bugs' and developers' tabular information as the other two model inputs.
 The modular Wayback Machine comprises three segments, namely, the update centre, optional customized triage or prioritization module, and report centre.

 In the update center, the actual historical events are run one at a time according to their timestamp.
 At each timestamp $t$, we check if bug $b_i^d$ assigned to developer $d$ should be solved.
-If there exists any bug to be solved and no other bug blocks it, we fix and remove it from the BDG .
-If we do not have any bug to solve at this timestamp, we may update a new blocking, reopening, closing, assigning, or fixing information.
+If there exists any bug to be solved and no other bug blocks it, we fix and remove it from the BDG.
+If we do not have any bug to solve at this timestamp, we may update the system with a new blocking, reopening, closing, assigning, or fixing information.
 We also continue adding new bugs based on their actual report time which expands the BDG.

 In the last module, we track all the changes that the whole ecosystem undergoes.
 By default, the report centre records the changes on a daily basis; however, the granularity of the record times can be manually changed by the user.
-The reports have three main parts: the major changes to the BDG, the detailed updates of the fixed and postponed bugs, and the schedule of and the list of assigned bugs to the developers.
+The reports have three main parts: the major changes to the BDG, the detailed updates of the fixed and postponed bugs, and the schedule and the list of assigned bugs to the developers.
 These comprehensive metrics are recorded and presented as the output at the end of the testing phase.